-Cindy and Dick Rudisill have been living in Aiken for four years, fulfilling long-term dreams and building a new life for themselves in one of the South’s most charming towns.
-A second marriage for both, they’ve been married for 13 years, and since they found one another, the goal was to move away from the bitter cold of hometown Syracuse, after her children were grown.
+Cindy and Dick Rudisill have been living in Aiken for almost ten years, fulfilling long-term dreams and building a new life for themselves in one of the South’s most charming towns.
+A second marriage for both, they’ve been married for almost 19 years, and since they found one another, the goal was to move away from the bitter cold of hometown Syracuse, after her children were grown.

 “We wanted to live on the East Coast, within a day’s drive of the children,” said Cindy Rudisill.
 “We knew we didn’t want Florida, and although we owned a townhome on Hilton Head Island, we were looking for something a bit different.”

 Part of the appeal of the South, in addition to warmer weather, was a lower tax structure.

 The couple found a list of master-planned communities and systematically began to consider them all.
 They wanted to be near a downtown, and decided that living a bit further inland was their preference.
 Mr. Rudisill was an entrepreneur in the food service business, while Mrs. Rudisill was in nursing.

 For both, retirement was more about switching gears than winding down.
 And then they found Woodside Plantation.
 Today, they’re enjoying their perfect home, as well as the many friends they’ve met through Woodside.